mrkishi/veonim/README.md

 ## features

-- cross platform (and no external dependencies needed - everything comes bundled)
+- cross platform (and no external dependencies needed - everything comes bundled (minus vim plugins and extensions))
 - rich language integration built on language servers (any language supporting LSP can work - see http://langserver.org)
     - auto completion
     - go to definition